ilyesAj/the-magic-world-of-Kubernetes/Terminology.md

 - **NAT**: Network address Translation : NAT translates the IP addresses of computers in a local network in a single IP ADDRESS
 - **egress traffic**:  traffic that exits an entity or a network
 - **ingress traffic** : enters the boundary of a network
-- **IPVS** : (IP Virtual Server) is built on top of the Netfilter and implements transport-layer load balancing as part of the Linux kernel.

 - **CRUD** : Create, read, update and delete
 - **Fault tolerance** Is the property that enables a system to continue operating properly even when some of its components fails.
 ![fault tolerance](assets/README-d97c1.png)